krunk4ever/qnap-plex-auto-updater/README.md

 ### Download and test the script
 1. Download the [`qnap-plex-auto-updater.sh`](/qnap-plex-auto-updater.sh) script onto your QNAP server.
 For this example, I've placed my script in `/share/homes/user/scripts/qnap-plex-auto-updater.sh`
 2. Confirm your plex preferences are stored at `/share/PlexData/Plex\ Media\ Server/Preferences.xml`.
 If they're not, you'll need to update the location in the script.
+You can find the location of your preferences file by following [these instructions](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/#QNAP)
 3. Run `chmod +x /share/homes/user/scripts/qnap-plex-auto-updater.sh` so your script can be executed
 4. Try running the script to ensure it works: `/share/homes/user/scripts/qnap-plex-auto-updater.sh`